.

 What are you telling me, Lord?
 I whispered with tears glistening, knowing very well where He was taking me with this.
 I had sensed it was the Holy Spirit urging me to pick up the leaf to begin with.

 I had been feeling defeated.
 So deeply defeated this year.
 Like anything I tried to do whether to help my girls or help myself didn’t work.
+Because creative writing is my best expression of human experience and emotion, I wrote a poem in my journal earlier this year, and here's an excerpt from it:

 Thanks, God, but easier said than done.

 So He showed me instead.
 With a leaf.
 An image I used earlier in the year when writing in my journal.
-Because writing is my best expression of human experience and emotion, I wrote this poem in my journal earlier this year:

 God spoke to me now through Benji, redeeming this image of a leaf.
 With a dying leaf that was nothing but extraordinary.
 Colors so vibrant a grown woman had to bend over and admire a pile before choosing one, unique in its imperfection.
 Just like God’s children.
 All of His children.
 Every single one of us.
 Dying can be beautiful.
 Death of control-seeking, self-protecting, letting go.
 Caring just as much, but worrying less by letting the leaf fall, because it’s beautiful that way.
 God is in control of not just the leaf but the seasons, and the tree, and me.
 So I can release myself from the pressure of being perfect, from saying the “right” words… If only she would have listened!
 If only I would have said it this way instead…